 - Other reports as required by the terms and conditions of the award

 Many sponsors will not remit final payment until all final technical and financial reports have been received and accepted.
-Once final payment is received by PSU and all reports submitted, the fund will be marked closed in IBIS and no further expenditures can be charged to the restricted account.
+Once final payment is received by PSU and all reports submitted, the fund will be marked closed in SIMBA and no further expenditures can be charged to the sponsored award.

-Once an award is closed, the associated accounts will not be reopened.
+Once a grant is closed, the associated sponsored programs will not be reopened.
 However, per federal regulations, the federal awarding agency maintains the right to disallow costs and recover funds on the basis of a later audit or review.
 Such audits and reviews must be completed within the record retention period.